gooderfreed/Zen/README.md

 ```

 ## License
-Licensed under the Apache License, Version 2.0.
+Licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.